 You are probably familiar with eye tracking technology from the widespread attention this innovation has received in recent years.
 You may even have some understanding of how this complex technology works to provide important data for research and to provide a means of communication for those who are unable to speak.

-However, much more is going on when an eye tracking “watches” your eyes.
-Yes, there’s more than meets the eye behind this fascinating technology, and here are five ways your eyes can be tracked with devices like our Eyegaze Edge and EyeFollower:
+However, much more is going on when an eye tracker “watches” your eyes.
+Yes, there’s more than meets the eye behind this fascinating technology, and here are five ways your eyes can be tracked with devices like our Eyegaze Edge® and EyeFollower:

-1. Detect eye presence: First things, first – the system must find the eyes to begin the tracking process.
-Also, some features, such as power saving, are triggered when the eyes are not detected.
+- Detect eye presence: First things, first – the system must find the eyes to begin the tracking process.
+In possible, future iterations of our products, features such as power saving could be triggered when the eyes are not detected.

-5. Monitor eyelid closure: Users’ sleepiness can be monitored when they are driving a vehicle, for example, to improve operator safety.
+- Monitor eyelid closure: Hypothetically, users’ sleepiness can be monitored when they are driving a vehicle to improve operator safety.